 2. Use logo guidelines to create a recognizable brand signature

-Brand story aside, your logo is the most important part of your brand.
+Brand story aside, your logo, the visual identity of your business is the most important part of your brand.
 It’s the one thing that everyone should immediately recognize as belonging to you, and only you.

 To make a logo instantly recognizable, it has to be used consistently!